skx/puppet-summary/README.md

 That will remove the saved YAML files from disk which are > 15 days old, and also remove the associated database entries that refer to them.

+If you're happy with the default behaviour you can automate this by allowing reports to be repead once per week - via the `-auto-prune` flag:

+    puppet-summary prune  -auto-prune [options..]

+This is particularly useful if you're running in a container, as documented in the [HACKING file](HACKING.md).

 ## Metrics

 If you have a carbon-server running locally you can also submit metrics